Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Introduction

 IPOPT is an open-source solver specialized in nonlinear programming (NLP), effectively finding local optima for nonlinear, continuous problems, including linear programming (LP), quadratic programming (QP), and quadratic programming with quadratic constraints (QP + QC) \cite{wachter2006implementation}.
 HiGHS is an open-source solver that can solve LP/QP and mixed-integer linear programming (MILP) problems \cite{huangfu2018parallelizing}.
 SCIP is an open-source solver which combines constraint programming (CP) with MILP, mixed-integer quadratic programming (MIQP), and mixed-integer nonlinear programming (MINLP) problems \cite{BolusaniEtal2024OO}.
 Constraint Programming Satisfiability (CP-SAT) is an open-source CP solver \cite{cpsatlp}.
 Gurobi is a commercial solver that can solve MILP, MIQP, MINLP, quadratic unconstrained binary optimization (QUBO) and those with quadratic constraints (QUBO + QC), as well as continuous optimization problems \cite{gurobi}. \\ For quantum and quantum-inspired optimization, the Fujitsu Digital Annealer (DA) for example is tailored for binary optimization problems, supporting QUBO and QUBO + QC problems \cite{katayama2024}.
 In comparison, D-Wave’s Quantum Annealer (QA) similarly addresses QUBO problems but lacks native constraint support, though the D-Wave Leap CQM Hybrid Quantum Annealing solver (HQA) extends capabilities with a combination of classical optimization techniques and quantum annealing, directly handling constraints and also supporting MILP, MIQP, LP/QP (and with QC), and QUBO + QC problems.
 The Leap Nonlinear (NL) HQA also supports HOBO and MINLP problems as well as CP formulations with decision variables \cite{dwave_systems}.
 The capabilities of these solvers are summarized in Table \ref{tab:solver_capabilities}.

-Note that while the DA does not natively support solving HOBO problems, it does provide tools for converting HOBO problems to QUBO problems (that can then be solved) in Fujitsu's Digital Annealer API \cite{fujitsu_da_api}.
+Note that while the DA does not natively support solving HOBO problems, it does provide tools for converting HOBO problems to QUBO problems (that can then be solved) via Fujitsu's Digital Annealer API \cite{fujitsu_da_api}.